yenk/human-genomic-meta-analysis/README.md

-# human-genomic-meta-analysis
+### human-genomic-meta-analysis
-Meta analysis of genomic studies to better understand telomeres length against aging in wild animals
+Meta analysis of genomic studies to better understand how aging impacts telomeres length in wild animals using Machine Learning predictions and simple Linear Regression modeling for now.
+I'll dive deeper using several datasets of wild animals that were previously studied to generate predictions if age has to do with RTL (telomere's relative biomarker to measure a DNA's physiological age across mamals).